Balance Transfer Credit Card

 Representative

-36.9% APR
+33.9% APR

 (variable)

-How does a balance transfer card work?
+How does this balance transfer card work?

 The Vanquis Balance Transfer Credit Card lets you move your debt from one or more credit cards to our card with a 0% interest period.